zoltanctoth/ceu-cloud-class/apachespark.md

 ### Launching Spark's Interactive Console
+You can grab Spark from here, altough we will use Databricks in this course: https://spark.apache.org/downloads.html

 Spark runs on the **JVM (Java Virtual Machine)** so you need to install Java to run it.
 If you want to use the Python API, you will also need a Python interpreter.
 If you want to use R, you will need a version of R on your machine.